-A police officer was driving down a highway when he got a phone call from a number he did not recognize.
+A police officers was driving down a highway when he got a phone call from a number he did not recognize.
 When he answered, he heard the unfamiliar voice of a woman screaming.
 Another voice broke in to tell him that unless he transferred money to the callers, he would never see his daughter again.

 The Texas woman alleged to have been the mastermind of that call — and dozens like it — has been arrested by the FBI for her involvement in what the federal agency calls “virtual kidnapping for ransom.”